sudoyashi/Joshis-Garage/_posts/2024-01-09-megasquirt2.markdown

 Let's look into the Deutsch bulkhead connector.
 Do you know about the different materials and wire ranges between terminals?
 Here are four things to consider when choosing your connectors:

 1. What size pin or socket?
    - You need both the pin and the socket.
-This creates the wire connection and the type of pin or socket depends on the connector you have.
+This creates the wire connection, and the type of pin or socket depends on the connector you have.
 Refer to the specification ([Deutsch stamped contacts](https://www.te.com/commerce/DocumentDelivery/DDEController?Action=showdoc&DocId=Specification+Or+Standard%7F108-151000%7FG%7Fpdf%7FEnglish%7FENG_SS_108-151000_G.pdf%7F1060-12-0222)) on what contact size you need.
 There are two types of terminals: stamped and solid.
 Stamped ones are cheap.
 Solid contacts are a pricy but durable option.
 2. What size AWG are you using?
    - Now, the Deutsch contact size is NOT equal to the exact AWG size.
-You will see size 12, 16, and 20 contacts, but they come in various AWG, so there is some flexibility in the wire that you can use.
+You will see size 12, 16, and 20 contacts, but they come in various AWGs, so there is some flexibility in the wire that you can use.
 Because of this flexibility, price and availability come into play.
 You need to know what size wires you are using.
 In my case, I am using AWG 12, AWG 18, and AWG 20.
 AWG 12 is for high-power applications like the main relay and fans, while AWG 18-20 is for low-power applications like the ECU, injectors, and sensors.
 3. What material?
    - There are multiple to choose from.
 Consider Gold (Au), Nickel (Ni), Tin (Sn), and Silver (Ag).
 Let's focus on the most common ones, Gold and Tin.
-According to this [Molex article](https://www.molex.com/en-us/blog/gold-or-tin-vs-gold-and-tin), essentially gold connectors are more durable than tin, maintains a durable connection over time, and never mix the types of connectors while tin connectors are cheaper, do the job, but may not survive many mating cycles. **Tldr; buy what's available and never don't mix mating materials.
+According to this [Molex article](https://www.molex.com/en-us/blog/gold-or-tin-vs-gold-and-tin), essentially, gold connectors are more durable than tin, maintain a durable connection over time and never mix the types of connectors while tin connectors are cheaper, do the job, but may not survive many mating cycles. **Tldr; buy what's available and never don't mix mating materials.
 Tin is cheap.
 Gold is highly reliable.** Some connectors may be made of both (AU/SN).
    - Make sure that the pins and sockets are of the same materials when buying your parts.
 There are gold (Au), tin (Sn), nickel (Ni), and silver (Ag)
 4. Is it available to buy?
-   - Availability is the unspoken bane of car people.
-The parts exist, but your job is to find out who sells them and who has them for the cheapest price. **Tl;dr if a kit exists, buy the kit.** Hunting for the same part after the fact will ruin your future days.
+   Availability is the unspoken bane of car people.
+The parts exist, but your job is to find out who sells them and who has them for the cheapest price. **Tl;dr: If a kit exists, buy the kit.** Hunting for the same part after the fact will ruin your future days.

 What does a budget look like for some parts?

-Consider that sometimes you can't buy these parts individually and may need to be in bulk, prices deccrease commensurate with bulk and material choice.
-Cheaper options include tin or nickel option and are usually stamped contacts.
+Consider that sometimes you can't buy these parts individually and may need to be in bulk; prices decrease commensurate with bulk and material choice.
+Cheaper options include tin or nickel options and are usually stamped contacts.
 This is good enough.
 You can find that some kits typically have stamped contacts.

 **Stamped contacts are cheaper**